Gmail to Google Apps Email Migration

 The --regexmess parameters are regular expressions to apply to each message before it is uploaded to the destination server.
 The first two change the header email addresses from my old address to the new email address.
 This makes Google label them as "me" instead of "Tyler" in the web interface of my destination account.

-I was getting errors from the script when it tried to upload messages that had no subject (it also had errors uploading emails with subject "Re: ", where there was no real subject other than the prefix).
-To fix this, I added the next two regular expressions to replace blank subjects with "(no–subject)".
-It STILL had problems, so I tried "(no--subject)" and it worked.
-It seems strange, but it worked and I didn't investigate further.
+I was getting errors from the script when it tried to upload messages that had no subject (it also had errors uploading emails with subject “Re: “, where there was no real subject other than the prefix).
+To fix this, I added the next two regular expressions to replace blank subjects with “(no–subject)”.
+It STILL had problems, so I tried “(no–subject)” and it worked.
+It seems strange, but it worked and I didn’t investigate further.

 I don't think I had any emails with subject "Fw: " or "FWD: ".
 If you do, and you are getting errors when the script tries to upload them, try adding a couple more regular expressions to the command to fix "Fw: " subject lines like it does for "Re: ".